 Five Things That Make Divorce More Stressful

 No one said that divorce was easy.
 In fact, it is an awful feeling to realize that your marriage no longer works.
 Whether or not you and your spouse decide on splitting mutually or contentiously, there are certain things that make the divorce process miserable.
 At The Harris Law Firm, we understand you already have a lot on your mind during a dissolution of marriage.
-That is why we list five common mistakes couples make that cause the divorce process to be even more stressful and miserable than it needs to be.
+That is why we list five things that cause the divorce process to be more stressful and miserable than it needs to be.
 Hopefully, it will help you avoid adding more stress to your plate.

 Whether you seek professional help through a therapist or just talk to a friend, it is important to discuss your emotions and what you are going through.
 Divorce can produce feelings of guilt, anxiety, regret, and sadness.
 If not dealt with appropriately, these emotions can take a negative toll on your physical and mental wellbeing.
 Be sure to express what you are thinking with someone you trust, so you don’t hold everything in.